Our major research interests are in adolescent development, with a focus on two main questions:

 The Adolescent Development Lab is a member of the Jack and Nora

-Walker, Canadian Centre for Lifespan Development Research, where
+Walker, Canadian Institute for Lifespan Development Research, where

 we work closely with other Lifespan members.
 Learn more about